fyne-io/developer.fyne.io/tour/introduction/golang.md

 for many different operating systems.

-All applications built using Fyne also use Go - if it is not familiar to you we recommend following the [Tour of Go](https://tour.golang.org/).
+All applications built using Fyne also use Go - if it is not familiar to you, we recommend following the [Tour of Go](https://tour.golang.org/).

 As defined on their website :\\
 "Go is an open source programming language that makes it easy to build simple, reliable, and efficient software."